waliulrayhan/HACKTOLIVE/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please ensure:
 - Code follows the existing patterns
 - Styling stays within designated systems
 - TypeScript types are properly defined
 - Components are tested in both light and dark modes
+- Security best practices are followed

 ## Support

-For issues or questions:
+For technical issues:
 1. Check this README
-2. Review the original project documentation
+2. Review the documentation
-3. Check the Next.js 15 documentation
+3. Check the Next.js documentation
 4. Create an issue in the repository

+For cybersecurity services or academy enrollment:
+- Visit: hacktolive.net
+- Email: Contact through the website
+- Phone: +880 1521-416287

 ---

+**HackToLive (H4K2LIV3)** - Empowering Bangladesh's Cybersecurity Future 🛡️

-**Built with ❤️ using Next.js, Chakra UI, and Tailwind CSS**
+*Built with Next.js, Chakra UI, and Tailwind CSS*